Shotkit shares essential gear for landscape photography

 Dropping the camera is inevitable, particularly when working on muddy or icy terrain, so you’ll want one built from a solid metal alloy body.

-Choosing a weather-sealed camera means you can shoot in rainy weather, as well as to spray from waves or waterfalls that might otherwise damage your camera.
+Choosing a weather-sealed camera means you can shoot in rainy weather, as well as close to water spray from waves or waterfalls that might otherwise damage your camera.

 A selection of lenses